castillocarlosr/Prework-CodeChallenges/README.md

 #### Problem Statement
 Given a sequence.
 Return "Yes" if the sequence is considered a perfect sequence.
 Otherwise, return "No".

-The console will ask "the user" to enter the first integer.
+-The console will ask "the user" to enter the first integer.
-The console will ask "the user" to then enter a second integer.
+-The console will ask "the user" to then enter a second integer.
-The console will ask "the user" to either enter another integer or press ENTER if done entering integers.
+-The console will ask "the user" to either enter another integer or press ENTER if done entering integers.
-The user may enter as many integers as the user want.
+-The user may enter as many integers as the user want.
-The console will display the numbers entered in an array and calculate if the numbers entered are a perfect sequence.
-Explanation of perfect sequence below :arrow_down:.
+-The console will display the numbers entered in an array and calculate if the numbers entered are a perfect sequence.
+--Explanation of perfect sequence below :arrow_down:.

 #### Perfect Sequences
 A perfect sequence is a sequence such that all of its elements are non-negative integers and the product of all of them is equal to their sum.